grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/configure-deployment-mode.md

 }
 ```

-CLI Flags for Read-Write components are inherited from the microservices.
+CLI flags for read-write components are inherited from the microservices:

 ```jsonnet
 {